- 1 Day 1

 Day 2 of your 3 days in Hoi An will be a full day where you get to experience some of the highlights north of Hoi An.
 Sun protection and ample water are the two key things to remember today.

 Arrange Transport to Marble Mountains and Hai Van Pass (8:30 a.m.)
 OR Take a Tour (8:00 a.m.)

-A must-do when visiting Hoi An is to go to the Marble Mountains north of the city and to see the natural beauty of the Hai Van Pass, a breathtaking drive along a mountainous stretch of road.
+A must-do when visiting Hoi An over 3 days is to go to the Marble Mountains north of the city and to see the natural beauty of the Hai Van Pass, a breathtaking drive along a mountainous stretch of road.
 We suggest renting a motorbike or arranging a private car to get the most out of the trip.
-This way, you can see the sites at your own pace and even squeeze in a fantastic local meal in Da Nang along the way.
+So this way, you can see the sites at your own pace and even squeeze in a fantastic local meal in Da Nang along the way.
 However, if you prefer tours, this is entirely possible and very easy to book.

 Motorbike/Private Car to Marble Mountains and Hai Van Pass

 Part of your 3 days in Hoi An itinerary today is based on mobility and renting a motorbike or hiring a car will need to be pre-arranged.
 If renting a motorbike from your accommodation isn’t possible, we recommend Hoi An Bike Rental.
 They offer well-maintained bikes that are slightly more expensive; however, they provide rain and safety gear along with a phone holder to aid in a comfortable trip.
 But probably one of the best features from this service is the fact that they offer 24/7 roadside assistance, which is great for making sure your day continues in the event of a mishap or flat tire.